Akhilesh-Kancharla/CricVerse-A-Statistical-Engine/README.md

 - Contributing & license

 ## 📂 Project Structure
-- Replaced with a more complete and accurate layout that reflects files present in the repository
 ```
 CricVerse/
 ├── main.py                          # Flask application + API endpoints (web UI & APIs)